DavidBert/N7-techno-IA/docs/cloud_computing.md

 Training a parametrized network $f_\theta$ to predict colorized images $ŷ$ amounts to minimizing the distance between the prediction $ŷ$ and the actual $y$.
 That is to say minimizing $MSE(y, f_\theta(x))$.

-Fill the `colorize.py` file following canvas to train a UNet to colorize images (you can inspire yourself from the one in the MNIST example.
-Be careful, however, in your criterion choice):
+Fill the `colorize.py` file to train a UNet to colorize images (you can inspire yourself from the one in the MNIST example.
+However, be careful in your criterion choice):

 ```python
 import argparse # to parse script arguments